 - Minor Injury Overreaction: A tiny handful of relatively small, shallow cuts are apparently enough for Mitchell to harbor murderous grudge against his attacker for decades.

 - Moral Myopia: Holds a grudge against Freeman and the Black Ops for killing his comrades, despite the fact that the former acted in self-defense and the latter were following orders, just like H.E.C.U.

 - Meaningful Name: Another meaning Cpt.
 Roosevelt reveals about Mitchell is 'Who is like God', which were probably how the brainwashed child soldiers saw him after he rescued them.

 - Also "Mitchell" is usually a surname but it's his first name, just like how Freeman's first name "Gordon" is also a surname but used as a first name instead.

 - Pre-Mortem One-Liner: Gives one to Adam after finding out the truth and shooting him a bunch of times point blank.
 He actually borrowed it from G-Man.You have my permission to die.

 - Revenge Before Reason: True, Adam was responsible for pretty much everything that's gone bad to Mitchell over the past two decades, though at the very least he could have taken the time to listen to his excuses instead of immediately shooting the crap out of him with his Hand Cannon over incredibly petty reasons.
 Nice work, Mitchell, now there's no way of knowing the true motive behind this "deal".

-- Revolvers Are Just Better: He takes a liking towards the game's Revolver which appears to be a S&W Model 500/629 hybrid which fires .44 Magnum rounds.
+- Revolvers Are Just Better: He takes a liking towards the game's revolver.
 He puts Adam on the receiving end of it.